rodneyknaap/ZX81_ISSUE_3/README.md

 - we want to keep the UM1233 modulator in the computer in order to preserve certain nostalgic aspects and effects such as noise when tuning into the TV channel

 Advantages of this design:
-- more modern CPLD is used instead of ULA
+- more modern CPLD is used instead of ULA, more durable and reliable
-- manufacturing a new PCB provides a much better quality PCB and could be done with ENIG gold plating on expansion connector
+- manufacturing a new PCB provides a much better modern quality PCB and could be done with ENIG gold plating on expansion connector
-- the computer is to a large degree reconfigurable by reprogramming the ULA
+- the computer is to a very large degree reconfigurable by reprogramming the ULA which invites experimentation!
-- we can use some form of bank switching to increase the RAM size to 128KB
+- we can use some form of bank switching to increase the RAM size to 128KB because the high address lines to the SRAM are outputs of the CPLD so we can reprogram the functions to do bank switching for example based on IO writes to a certain IO port address banks in certain areas can be swapped to be able to flip data very fast
 - we can create a shadow copy mechanism to feature the ROM code in RAM and thus featuring the entire Z80 memory space in RAM
 - we would be able to load new ROM code from a tape program, move it in a RAM segment and switch it in place of the ROM area
 - CHR$128 UDG is supported
-- transistor stages for reliable and convenient line level 2V tape loading using a phone or PC headphone output
+- transistor stages for reliable and convenient line level 2V tape loading using a phone or PC headphone output etc
 - transistor amplifier with potmeter level adjustment for the video signal going into the modulator
 - free CPLD pins available on solder pads for creating custom circuits using the CPLD for example a joystick, sound output etc
 - the memory map is completely reprogrammable
 - using the CPLD we can include register bits for enabling operating modes and switching options in software
+- some spare inverters are available on the HC04 TTL IC for any purpose

 The PCB is designed much in the same style of the Issue 3 ZX81 PCB.
 Which means it has all resistors in horizontal orientation, with the same lead length of resistors and diodes.

 The PCB contains the CPLD, Z80A CPU, 27C64 EPROM, 681000 SRAM and a 74HC04 for generating the clock signal.

 The JTAG pins are on the bottom PCB edge, so it will be easy to open the ZX81 case, plug in a programming cable and reprogram the CPLD without needing to unscrew the PCB from the top shell, which spares the membrane keyboard from being unplugged and plugged back in too many times.
+Theoretically some pin bus strip can be soldered into the back of the PCB to plug the JTAG cable without removing the PCB.

 There is no linear regulator on the PCB, instead a modern 5V DC power supply can be used resulting in less heat inside the ZX81 case.

 Why this PCB?
 For people who like the look and style of the original Issue 3 PCB, however want to repair a faulty ULA but at the same time don't want to plug in or wire an adapter PCB, and rather would prefer a more tidy new single PCB design, and yet want to maintain the look and feel of an original Issue 3 PCB as much as possible and reasonable.
+Some components like CPU, resistors etc can be transferred to the new PCB.

 The 27C64 EPROM was chosen because the D2364 has a pinout somewhat different from a 27C64, which would make replacing the ROM more difficult.